beccadax/swift-evolution/proposals/NNNN-default-parameters-ops.md

 This is made slightly more complicated because some functions need to call these functions, but emit an error as though *their* caller had called them.
-For example, an analytics package might wrap `Swift.assert` with extra logging, then call
+For example, an analytics package might add a message to its log, then call through to `Swift.assert`.

 Many languages build heavyweight runtime-based call stack introspection features to allow this.
 In contrast, Swift uses an elegant mechanism which